-The company says homeowners who use its automated service to sell their homes pay 2.5% commissions, instead of the usual 5% or 6%.
+The company says that a homeowner who uses its automated service to sell their home pays just 2.5% in commission fees, instead of the usual 5% or 6%.
 By eliminating the use of a real estate agent, this is how they can charge lower rates.

-But what's really revolutionary and cool about Opendoor is its smartphone app that allows buyers to let themselves into the real estate properties that the company is selling.
+What's really revolutionary about Opendoor is their smartphone app that allows buyers to let themselves into the real estate properties that the company is selling.
 You tour the houses on your own schedule.

 Each Opendoor listing has daily hours when you can go in and have a look around, without an agent accompanying you.
 The company uses security systems to monitor the homes.

-Offerpad says it allows homeowners to avoid the usual hassles when they want to sell their homes.
-The company says all you have to do is complete an online form, and within a day or so it will make an offer to buy your home.
+Offerpad allows homeowners to avoid the usual hassles of selling their homes.
+Homeowners complete an online form and within a day or so, Offerpad will make an offer to buy your home.

-If you accept an offer from Offerpad to buy your home, you choose a closing date when you will receive cash for your home.
+How it works: If you accept an offer from Offerpad to buy your home, you choose a closing date when you will receive cash for your home.
 An added bonus is that Offerpad includes free local moving services with every deal.
 All you need to do is pack; Offerpad pays the movers.

-Haven't got that kind of money?
+Don’t have that kind of money on hand?
 Then it's Ribbon to the rescue.

-Ribbon is a startup that lends buyers the money to make cash offers.
-Ribbon's fee is 1.95% of the purchase price.
+How it works: Ribbon works by lending buyers the money to make an all-cash offer on a home.
 A buyer must eventually obtain a loan from a traditional mortgage lender.

 Those buying and selling homes must often work with a real estate agent, a mortgage broker, a home inspector and a closing attorney - professionals who all need to be paid.

-Homie is a real estate company with a goal to reduce real estate-related costs by allowing buyers to work with a central team of agents, lawyers and other experts.
+How it works: Homie is a real estate company with a goal to reduce real estate-related costs by allowing buyers to work with a central team of agents, lawyers and other experts.